-For many years people have been trying to find ways to make their homes more energy efficient.
+For many years people have been trying to find ways to improve energy efficiency in their homes.
 Depending on the season, your requirements will change.
 In winter you will want to find ways of heating and lighting your home.
 In summer you will want to keep your home cooler.
 And this with as little energy usage as possible.
 And thus also safe money on energy bills.

 - Draught proofing (low cost)